frontiertower/wifi/replit.md

 ## Overview

-Frontier Tower WiFi Portal is a captive portal application designed to manage WiFi access for a multi-tenant building, specifically supporting members, guests, and event attendees.
+The Frontier Tower WiFi Portal is a captive portal application designed to manage WiFi access for a multi-tenant building, catering to members, guests, and event attendees.
 It integrates with UniFi network controllers for user authorization and network usage tracking.
-The system features a user-facing registration portal that showcases AI projects (Omi.me, modelcontextprotocol-security.io, safemode.dev) and an administrative dashboard for comprehensive access management, event handling, and analytics.
+The system comprises a user-facing registration portal that showcases AI projects (Omi.me, modelcontextprotocol-security.io, safemode.dev) and an administrative dashboard for comprehensive access management, event handling, and analytics.
 The project's core purpose is to provide a modern, efficient, and scalable WiFi access control solution, enhancing user experience and administrative oversight within an AI-focused environment.
+This platform aims to foster community growth and streamline operations for the Frontier Tower.

 ## User Preferences